-Students have three billing options for services and supplies provided at the University Health Center:
+Students have three billing options for services and supplies provided at University Health Services:

 - We can bill your health insurance plan.
 Any remaining balance will be billed to your student account (DuckWeb).